paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-700-ports-and-waterways-safety.md

     (v) Geographic locations for near-miss events incidents and marine casualties, including latitude and longitude.

-    (vi) Cyclical risk factors such as weather, seasonal water body currents, tides, bathymetry, and topography.
+    (vi) Cyclical risk factors such as weather, ice cover, seasonal water body currents, tides, bathymetry, and topography.

-    (vii) Weather data, in coordination with the National Oceanic and Atmospheric Administration.
+    (vii) Weather data and information, in coordination with the Administrator of the National Oceanic and Atmospheric Administration.

   (B) *Information storage and management policies.—* — The Secretary shall retain all information collected under subparagraph (A) and ensure policies and procedures are in place to standardize the format in which that information is retained to facilitate statistical analysis of that information to calculate within a vessel traffic service area, at a minimum, the incident rate, intervention rate, and casualty prevention rate.